 - 2013 - 2022 Ram 1500 5.7L 16V with 8-Speed Auto Trans

 - 2013 - 2022 Ram 1500 3.6L 24V V6 with 8-Speed Auto Trans

 - 2014 - 2022 Ram 1500 3.0L 24V V6 Diesel with 8-Speed Auto Trans (EcoDiesel)

-The Ram 1500 8-speed transmission is manufactured by ZF.
-This 8-speed ZF transmission style was also used in various other Chrysler, Dodge, Ram, and Jeep models.
-Depending on the exact model you're doing this service on, slight visual differences will exist around the transmission pan areas.
-However, the general steps and procedures for changing the transmission fluid, filter, fluid filling, and leveling process or sequence will still apply to these other models with the 8-speed transmissions.
+This 8 speed transmission was manufactured by ZF and was used in other models.
+The ZF 8 speed transmission was also used in SELECT Ram 2500, Ram 3500, Chrysler 300, Dodge Charger, Dodge Challenger, Dodge Durango, and Jeep Grand Cherokee models.
+Depending on the exact model you're doing this service on, visual differences will exist around the transmission pan and other areas due to the different chassis.
+However, many of the general steps and procedures for changing the transmission fluid, filter, fluid filling, and leveling process or sequence will still apply to these other models with the 8-speed transmissions.

 Ram 1500 Automatic Transmission Fluid Change Interval

 How often should Ram 1500 transmission fluid be changed?
 The recommended service interval for changing the Ram 1500 transmission fluid on 8-speed transmissions is every 60,000 miles.
 This includes the transmission fluid and filter.
 Ram 1500 models that experience more aggressive driving styles or are used in the commercial delivery industry and contractor trades are typically subjected to heavy city traffic or trailer pulling that generates extreme heat in the transmission.
 Owners that subject their vehicles to these types of severe driving conditions should consider replacing the transmission fluid and filter more frequently, such as every 40,000 miles to 50,000 miles.